 Where L10 is the 10 percent failure rate (i.e., 90 percent reliability point) (in revolutions);

 C90 is the basic dynamic radial load for an L10 life of 90 million

 P is the dynamic radial load (in pounds).

-*I* assumed that the total dynamic load on the axles was 600 pounds for the machine, plus 400 pounds for a rider(s) and luggage, or 1000 pounds (that may be wrong since it really is a static load, but you will see that it just doesn’t matter.
+*I* assumed that the total dynamic load on the axles was 600 pounds for the machine, plus 400 pounds for a rider(s) and luggage, or 1000 pounds (that may be wrong since it is a static load, but you will see that it just doesn’t matter.
 Since there are four (4) 30203 single row bearings on the two axles, I also assumed that the load was shared equally, at 250 lb per bearings (again – *it just doesn’t matter*).
 So P = 250 pounds (force)

 The C90 load for a 30203 Timken bearing (I’m *certain* that it is significantly lower for other manufacturers, but we should always use the best in our machines [grin]) is 5190 lb (force).

 When *I* punched in the numbers, I got an L10 life expectancy of 2.2 **TRILLION** revolutions.
 If you assume a tire OD of 2 feet, you need 840 revolutions per mile, so the bearings are only good for 2.6 **BILLION** miles.

-Although the dynamic load *may* be greater (probably *is*), it should also be pointed out that a “failure” here in bearing-land is that one or more component of the bearing shows some kind of “damage”, like a scuff or mark or pit.
-The bearing will probably continue to function for a long time in that condition, it’s just not recommended.
+Although the dynamic load *may* be greater (probably *is*), it should also be pointed out that a “failure” here in bearing-land is that one or more component of the bearing shows “damage,” like a scuff or mark or pit.
+The bearing will probably continue to function for a long time in that condition, and it’s just not recommended.
 And the *other* 90 percent will last even longer.